 - 1. Decommission the device (see chapter 4.5 "Decommissioning"). - 2.
 Exchange the parts. - 3.
 Check all connections for correct fastening. - 4.
-Setup the system as described in this manual.
+Setup the system as described in the Installation Manual.

 4.9 Disposal

 To dispose the unit properly, contact a certified electronic scrap disposal merchant.